Nature Preserves and Natural Areas

 Since 1974, Mecklenburg County has been acquiring parklands to meet the physical, psychological, and social needs of the community.
 Parks do more than just provide places for people to play.
 New research shows they help decrease medical costs, improve health, increase life spans, increase property values, combat childhood obesity, help create a sense of community, clean the air, improve water quality, and boost tourism.

-Of the 18,000+ acres of County parklands, 6,980 acres are designated Nature Preserve.
+Of the 18,000+ acres of County parklands, over 7,200 acres are designated Nature Preserve.
 They range from the 1,464-acre Latta Plantation Nature Preserve to the 13-acre Shuffletown Prairie Nature Preserve.
-Over the past three years (2008-2011), the County has acquired parcels containing significant natural resources, including a 211-acre expansion of Cowan's Ford Wildlife Refuge which protects another mile of shoreline at Mountain Island Lake and preserves the historic Holly Bend House (circa 1795), a 90-acre parcel in Davidson that contains one of the most biologically diverse wetlands in the region, and a 114-acre expansion of Latta Plantation.
+Over the past three years (2011-2013), the County has acquired parcels containing significant natural resources, including a 114-acre expansion of Latta Plantation Nature Preserve, a 50-acre parcel off Winget Rd. and a remarkable 20+ acre wetland along Four-Mile Creek in south Charlotte.

 To contact a County staff member regarding nature preserves, please email firstname.lastname@example.org